 How can I pray better?
 I can begin by finding and keeping a set time each day to pray.
 (My own preference is praying in the presence of the Blessed Sacrament.)
 I also should be reading and reflecting daily on the Sacred Scriptures, praying the Rosary, making the Stations of the Cross and reading an inspiring Catholic book regularly.
-When I am driving in the car, I also like to put on an informative or uplifting Catholic talk or discussion to listen to while driving.
+When I am driving in the car, if I do not take advantage of some quiet, I like to put on an informative or uplifting Catholic talk or discussion to listen to while driving.
 It certainly beats the garbage that we often find on the radio.

 How charitable am I?
 Do I regularly contribute to and support my church?
 Do I have some other favorite charity to which I give?
 Do I volunteer my time or my skills to help others without seeking compensation or recognition?
-Do I visit and help the sick or the elderly?
-Do I volunteer at the hospital?
+Do I call (or visit?) the sick or the elderly?
 Do I think of others more than myself?

 The practices that I observe for Lent can really become an opportunity to change my way of living.
 I can incorporate more permanently various ways of behaving that open my heart and my life more completely to God.
 I can turn my life over to Jesus and take up my cross daily and follow Him.
 (See Luke 9:23)

 I realize that I am a sinner continually in need of the mercy of God.
 Like all humans (except Jesus and the Blessed Virgin Mary, of course!), my life has not been without sin.
 I am not proud of this.
 Therefore, I should seriously consider some acts of penance during Lent in reparation for my sins.
 Making a thorough, heartfelt sacramental confession is a good way to start.